I love health and passionately believe we should do more to look after our health. Natural remedies can be as effective as conventional ones

 If you experience frequent outbreaks of the painful foot condition Plantar Fasciitis, it is a good idea to check your diet.
 Crystals can easily form in our tendons as well, and it can be hard to tell the difference between arthritis in any of the smaller joints in the foot, and Plantar Fasciitis.

 It is not only meat which is rich in purines.
 Doctors often fail to tell their patients many fruits are high in purines.
 It is very common for doctors to recommend to a patient with arthritis that he or she increases their intake of fruit.
 But, this can cause just as much of a problem as eating an excessive amount of red meats.

 Unfortunately, some of these fruits are the fruits which we are more likely to increase an intake of when are told to include more fruits in our diet.

 All citrus fruits are rich in purines.
 Citrus fruits include lemons, mandarins, oranges, clementines, grapefruits, and the smaller blood orange.
-This group of fruits contains the most purines of all, yet it is the fruits we normally consume the most of in the form of juice.
+This group of fruits contains most purines of all, yet they are the fruits we normally consume the most of in the form of juice.
 On the positive side, oranges are an excellent source of vitamin C, thiamine, and folate.